 - Don’t click any links within email messages if you don’t know the sender.

-- Make sure your firewall is installed and don’t disable it!
+- Make sure your VPN and firewall are enabled.

 - Have a set-limit on your credit card for online transactions.